Trackside Cabinet

 thingiverse

-This is a Hall Sensor mount with track side cabinet to help automate a Garden Railway.
-The sensor fits standard 45mm Gscale track.
-The main picture shows the design with the track-side cabinet, but there is also a simpler version without the track-side cabinet.
-The electronics is a NodeMCU, which fits in the cabinet, and has a HALL sensor fitted in the centre of the track.
-When a loco with a suitable magnet passes over the sensor, it sends a signal to the railway controller to indicate that the line is occupied.
-I have used a hall sensor as it should be reliable, although it will need good sealing from rain etc. I have used 25mm circular magnets mounted on the locos with epoxy, but other magnets will work.
-Be sure to have the hall sensors all in the same orientation, and that all the magnets are correctly oriented to activate the sensors.
-I would now (2020) suggest using just the Hall mount and placing the electronics in an alternate cabinet/ building.
-I now use Rocrail "WIO" software and hardware. (https://wiki.rocrail.net/doku.php?id=arduino:wio-en&s[]=wio) This video shows the original version running different software.https://www.youtube.com/watch?v=C6bxuHB6rpU
+This is a Hall Sensor mount with track side cabinet designed to automate a Garden Railway.
+The sensor fits standard 45mm Gscale track perfectly.
+The main picture showcases the design with the track-side cabinet, but there's also a simpler version without it.
+The electronics are powered by a NodeMCU, which fits snugly in the cabinet, and features a HALL sensor fitted right in the center of the track.
+When a locomotive with a suitable magnet passes over the sensor, it sends a signal to the railway controller immediately, indicating that the line is occupied.
+I chose a hall sensor for its reliability, but it will require good sealing from rain and other elements.
+I used 25mm circular magnets mounted on the locos with epoxy, but other magnets will work just as well.
+Make sure all the hall sensors are oriented in the same direction, and that all the magnets are correctly aligned to activate the sensors.
+Now (2020), I recommend using just the Hall mount and placing the electronics in an alternate cabinet or building instead.
+I've switched to Rocrail "WIO" software and hardware since then.
+You can learn more about it at https://wiki.rocrail.net/doku.php?id=arduino:wio-en&s[]=wio.
+Check out this video to see the original version running different software: https://www.youtube.com/watch?v=C6bxuHB6rpU

 Download Model from thingiverse